-^{}Veterans with an approved DD-214 or military transcript showing completion of basic training may receive 3 units of GE credit through Credit for Prior Learning to fulfill this requirement.
-Students who have completed a police, fire, or paramedic academy are exempt from this requirement and may complete COS GE requirements with 22 units.
+(1) Veterans with an approved DD-214 or military transcript showing completion of basic training may receive 3 units of GE credit through Credit for Prior Learning to fulfill this requirement.
+(2) Students who have completed a police, fire, or paramedic academy are exempt from this requirement and may complete COS GE requirements with 22 units.
+(3) Students completing "high-unit" local degrees intended for transfer, as identified in the college catalog (Engineering AS, e.g.), are exempt from this requirements may complete COS GE with 21 units alongside completion of minimum admission requirements for CSU or UC.